 As one tiny person in this giant world, it’s easy to think “well just little old me changing my habits isn’t going to solve impending doom”.
 But actually as a consumer little old you, and little old me, have the power to choose what we buy.
-If one by one we start to avoid single use plastic, while recycling consciously what we do use, those big ol’ supermarkets will have to start changing their ugly ways.
+If one by one we start to avoid using plastic and recycle consciously, those big ol’ supermarkets will have to start changing their ugly ways.

 I am writing this blog because the more digging I’ve done into our current filthy state, the more I feel I should talk about it.
-I am by no means plastic free but I am trying.
+I am by no means plastic free but I am trying to refuse and reuse.

 Why should you care about your plastic footprint?

 Because you and I have a role in protecting our little part of the planet.
 By reducing the plastic we put into landfill, we are reducing the chemicals that poison the earth and that leak into the ocean.
 We are telling supermarkets to stop producing waste without thought, we are avoiding that beautiful whale in a distant ocean swallowing that packet which gave us a moment of convenience.
 Because otherwise in thirty years, our children will have a long list of extinct animals to read about in books.